pschaus/LINFO1121/source/part4/ex1.rst

    Dès que le nombre d'element atteint cette limite threshold, on rehashe tout dans un nouveau tableau dont la capacité est multipliée par deux plus 1 (pourquoi?).

 Exercise 4.1.8
-"""""""""""""""
+""""""""""""""

 Imagine a new ``iterator()`` method that returns an iterator over the keys of ``LinearProbingHashST``.
-Your iterator should not accept a modification of the hash table while it is in use: a ``ConcurrentModificationException()`` should be thrown if it does.
+Your iterator must not allow modifications to the hash table while in use: a ``ConcurrentModificationException`` should be thrown if a modification occurs.
-What do you suggest to do this?
+How would you implement this?
 Hint: Take inspiration from the ``java.util.Hashtable`` strategy.

 Exercise 4.1.9
-"""""""""""""""
+""""""""""""""

-Describe the implementation of the ``put(key)`` method in a hash table that uses the linear probing technique to handle collisions that would use a special marker to represent entries deleted using the ``delete(key)`` method.
+Describe the implementation of the ``put(key)`` method in a hash table using linear probing where deleted entries are marked with a special sentinel value (tombstone) via the ``delete(key)`` method.
-In other words the ``delete(key)`` method instead of rearranging the contents of the hash table so that it is as if the deleted entry had never been inserted, will simply mark the entry with the special marker.
+In other words, instead of rehashing and shifting subsequent entries so that it is as if the deleted entry was never inserted, ``delete(key)`` simply flags the entry with this special marker.
-What is the advantage or disadvantage of this approach over the "LinearProbingHashST" approach in the book?
+What are the advantages and disadvantages of this approach compared to the ``LinearProbingHashST`` implementation in the book?

 .. answer::